Correcting E-Filing Mistakes

 - Confidential material in violation of Federal Rule of Civil Procedure 5.2 or other privacy rules;

 If you have inadvertently e-filed a sensitive document, follow these steps without delay:

-- Immediately email the Docket Clerk for your Judge with the case number, docket number and a very brief description of what went wrong.
+- Immediately send an email to the Docket Correction email address for your Judge with the case number, docket number and a very brief description of what went wrong.
 If possible, mark the message "urgent."

 - Next, call us at 866-638-7829 to request expedited handling.
 The ECF HelpDesk staff can, during regular support hours, temporarily block access to the document by ECF users for a limited period of time.
 The Court does not, however, provide any after-hours support.

 - Next, file a "Motion to Remove Incorrectly Filed Document" as soon as possible.
 If the motion is granted, the ECF Helpdesk will permanently remove the document from ECF.

 E-file a corrected version of the document.
 You can do this right away, without awaiting the outcome of steps 1-3, above.
 View information on redacting documents for e-filing on this website.